braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/email_offer.md

 ### Step 4: Style your message

-Customize the discount and the look and feel of your message using the drag-and-drop [in-app message components][3].
+Customize the special offer and the look and feel of your message using the drag-and-drop [in-app message components][3].

 ## Reporting